companieshouse/node-session-handler/README.md

 At this point no NPM registry is in use and built packages are stored directly in the repository.

 For that reason every source code change should be compiled using `npm run build`.
 The build artefacts in the `lib` directory should be committed alongside initial code change.

+## To-do
+ - Detach cache management from the session-handler into separate module
+ - Bump up test coverage